avi7496/Assignment/README.md

 bash
 Copy code
 terraform destroy
-Enter yes when prompted.
+Enter yes when prompted

-In the README file, users are provided with clear instructions on cloning the repository, Initializing and applying the Terraform configuration, accessing the web application, and cleaning up resources.
+In the README file, users are provided with clear instructions on cloning the repository.
+Initializing and applying the Terraform configuration, accessing the web application, and cleaning up resources.